GraceZ08/cse15l-lab-reports/lab2/lab2.md

   - Changes: make the bound half of the array(those special cases analyzed by other if statement); Assigned the value to new array.

   ## Part3
-  -In the two weeks lab, I learned how to write a simple test case, and how to write a simple web server.
+  - In the two weeks lab, I learned how to write a simple test case, and how to write a simple web server.